Csunsolar/Csun9/README.md

 # Csun9
-Excited to jump into the Infinite/Creative world of Coding!
+Excited to jump into the Infinite and Creative world of Coding!